We pride ourselves in providing a welcoming and inclusive space, regardless of your age, body-shape, or flexibility, we have a class for you!

 Arrive Early- Please take some extra time to arrive early (10-15 minutes).
 Arriving early will help ease you into your practice without rushing.
 This gives you time to get set up, sign in, or use the restroom before class begins.
 STUDIO DOORS WILL CLOSE/BE LOCKED WHEN THE CLASS BEGINS.
 IF THE DOOR IS LOCKED JOIN US FOR THE NEXT CLASS .

-Unplug- No cell phones!
+Unplug- No cell phones inside our yoga space.
 Please silence your devices and leave them outside of the yoga studio or keep them in your vehicle.

-Enjoy the Silence - Avoid talking loudly or whisper in the studio to respect those around you who may be meditating on their mat.
+Enjoy the Silence - Once you enter the yoga space refrain from loud conversations, please whisper in the yoga space to respect those around you who may be meditating or relaxing on their mat.
+Hang out in the community space and catch up with your YOGA FAM!

 Introduce Yourself - Please introduce yourself to your yoga teacher and tell them if you are new to yoga.
 They will want to know about any limitations or concerns you may have .